PoojaM963/Yoga-Screentime-/README.md

 +	Date – the date of screen time
 +	Weekday – to identify exactly the day of screen time.
 +	Social Networking, Reading and reference, Other, Productivity, Health and Fitness – time in minutes spent of these apps.
-+	Yoga – if yoga was done that day.
++	Yoga – if yoga was done that day ###NOTE: April - Yoga not consistenly attempted/May - Yoga consistently attempted.
 ## ASK:
 As this dataset is only for exploratory purposes, I have compiled some questions to try and answer during analysis.